-We are proud to offer approximately 25 Advanced Placement (CollegeBoard approved) courses and exams for our students:
+Advanced Placement (AP)We are proud to offer 27 College Board approved Advanced Placement courses and exams for our students.

-- Funding is available for students approved for Free/Reduced Lunch, or meet the CollegeBoard criteria listed on AP Exam Fee Waiver Reduction who will take AP Exams (not eligible for reimbursement) - Speak with your counselor for more information.
+- Free/Reduced Lunch - Funding is available for students approved or who meet the College Board criteria listed AP Exam Fee Reduction (not eligible for the above reimbursement).
+Speak with your counselor for more information.

 - Standing out during the college admissions process with your transcript.